 Practice Good Spending Habits and Avoid Valentine’s Day Holiday Debt

 Retailers love the holidays, as they tend to put people into the shopping and spending mood.

 Is that what special holidays are really about though?
 Is Christmas about how many presents are under the tree, or Easter about which child has the cutest spring dress?
 Or does your fella love you more because he bought you a dozen red roses, instead of just one perfect one?
 Giving into holiday spending pressures can really rack up a lot of credit card debt — and quickly.

 Enjoy Valentine’s Day without worrying about your March credit card bill by staying safe and using some of the date ideas listed above.

 A Personal Story: Celebrate Being Together, Not Where You Go or How Much You Spend

 I have a friend who met her special guy at university.
 Their first Valentine’s dinner was at Mother’s Pizza restaurant.
-They had such a good night, it became a tradition for them and Valentine’s Day dinner was always spaghetti and pizza.
+They had such a good night that it became a tradition for them — Valentine’s Day dinner was always spaghetti and pizza.
 Many, many years later they are still together.
-(Mother’s Pizza on the other hand wasn’t as fortunate and didn’t survive.)
+Mother’s Pizza, on the other hand wasn’t as fortunate and didn’t survive.

 The lesson here is that they celebrate being together, not how much they can afford to spend on each other.